BatSmacker84/Macfin/README.md

 ## ⚙️ Development

-Thank you for your interest in Swiftfin!
-Please check out the [Contribution Guidelines](https://github.com/jellyfin/Swiftfin/blob/main/contributing.md) to get started.
+Thank you for your interest in Macfin!
+Please check out the [Contribution Guidelines](https://github.com/jellyfin/Macfin/blob/main/contributing.md) to get started.